Skip to main content

 Outside the Classroom

-1. Meet with your career counselor to find experiences related to your career goals, build your LinkedIn profile, and get help writing a great resume and cover letter
+1. Make a Career Services appointment for help finding the right opportunities to gain experience related to your career goals, building your LinkedIn profile, and writing great resume and cover letters to apply for those opportunities

 2. Gain experience for your career – apply for internships and/or Work U